CleanTalk/smf-antispam/readme.txt

 [list]
 	[li]Deny signups of spam bots[/li]
-	[li]If necessary require administrator approval for new members[/li] [/list]
+	[li]If necessary require administrator approval for new members[/li] [li]Antispam test for first post on board for Newly registered members[/li] [/list]

 The mod is a client application for cloud anti-spam [url=http://cleantalk.org/]CleanTalk.org[/url], which are daily protects 5k web-sites from spam bots.